 - PE = Price per Share / Earnings per Share

 - Comparing companies also becomes easier.
 However, companies should first calculate their EPS before calculating their PE ratios.

 - A high P/E indicates that the stock is priced relatively high to its earnings, and companies with higher P/E, therefore, seem more expensive.
 However, this measure, as well as other financial ratios, needs to be compared to similar companies within the same sector or to their own historical P/E.

 For example, the SMG Corporation share is currently trading at Rs.
 50 a share and its earnings per share for the year is Rs.
 10. Its P/E ratio would be calculated like this:

 P/E Ratio = 5

 The company’s ratio is 5 times.
 This means that investors will get 5 rupees (if sold in the market) for every rupee they have invested.

 5] Price-to-Book (P/B) Ratio –

-A Price-to-Book (P/B) ratio is used to compare a stock’s market value to its book value.
-This ratio gives certain idea of whether you are paying too high price for the stock as it denotes what would be the left over value if the company was to wind up today.
+- A Price-to-Book (P/B) ratio is used to compare a stock’s market value to its book value.
+This ratio gives a certain idea of whether you are paying a too high a price for the stock as it denotes what would be the leftover value if the company was to wind up today.

-A higher P/B ratio than 1 denotes that the share price is higher than what the company’s assed would be sold for.
-The difference indicates what investors think about the future growth potential of the company.
+- A higher P/B ratio than 1 denotes that the share price is higher than what the company’s asset would be sold for.
+The difference indicates what investors think about the future growth potential of the com